Impurity effects in twisted carbon nanotubes: Quasiparticle states in TNTs

-These conditions in some TNT's are illustrated by the plot of their multiple 1D BZ's along the relative base vectors $\tilde{\bold T} = 2\pi {\bold T}/T^2$, superposed on 2D graphene multiple BZ's (Fig. \ref{fig5}).
-It shows that, under the condition by Eq. \ref{nml}, the 1D BZ line crosses just one $K$ and one $K'$ points from the 2D BZ's at 1/3 and 2/3 of its length $M/2$ (in $\tilde T$ units).
+These conditions in some TNTs are illustrated by the plot of their multiple 1D BZs along the relative base vectors $\tilde{\bold T} = 2\pi {\bold T}/T^2$, superposed on 2D graphene multiple BZ's (Fig. \ref{fig5}).
+It shows that, under the condition by Eq. \ref{met}, the 1D BZ line crosses just one $K$ and one $K'$ points from the 2D BZs at 1/3 and 2/3 of this line length $\pi M/T$ (in $\tilde T$ units).

-Thus at the "1/3" crossing, $k = \pi M/3 a$, we get the phases: \bea && \varphi_1 = \frac{2\pi}{3}(m + 2l), \quad \varphi_2 = -\frac{2\pi}{3}(m + l), \nn\\ && \qquad\qquad\varphi_3 = -\frac{2\pi}{3}l, \lb{var} \eea so the resulting $z_\n$ values are defined by the three integers $u_1 = (m + 2l)\, ({\rm mod}\, 3)$, $u_2 = (m + l) \,({\rm mod}\,3)$, and $u_3 = l \,({\rm mod}\, 3)$.
-For any whole $l$ and for any permitted $m\,({\rm mod}\, 3) \neq 0$, the $(u_1,u_2,u_3)$ triple is a certain permutation of (0, 1, 2), assuring the condition by Eq. \ref{zk0}.
+Thus at the "1/3" crossing, $k = \pi M/(3T)$, we get the phases: \bea && \varphi_1 = \frac{2\pi}{3}(m + 2l), \quad \varphi_2 = -\frac{2\pi}{3}(m + l), \nn\\ && \qquad\qquad\varphi_3 = -\frac{2\pi}{3}l, \lb{var} \eea so the resulting $z_\n$ values are defined by the three integers $u_1 = (m + 2l)\, ({\rm mod}\, 3)$, $u_2 = (m + l) \,({\rm mod}\,3)$, and $u_3 = l \,({\rm mod}\, 3)$.
+For any whole $l$ and for any permitted $m\, \neq 0 \,({\rm mod}\, 3)$, the $(u_1,u_2,u_3)$ triple is a certain permutation of (0, 1, 2), assuring the condition by Eq. \ref{zk0}.
 Evidently, the same triples take place for the "2/3" crossing.

-In more detail, the calculated polynomial coefficients in Eq. \ref{dek} for the case of $(4,1)$ TNT are given explicitly in Appendix \ref{Sdet}.
-Then the straightforward calculation of Eq. \ref{D0} using the form of Eq. \ref{41coef} confirms its two roots, $k = \pm 2\pi/3$ as Dirac points (each achieved within a proper multiple of 1D BZ), resulting in 4 WM's within the total of 28 modes, as seen from the complete numerical solution of secular Eq. \ref{det} in Fig. \ref{fig6}.
+In more detail, the polynomial coefficients in Eq. \ref{dek} calculated for $(4,1)$ TNT are given explicitly in Appendix \ref{Sdet}.
+Then the straightforward calculation of Eq. \ref{D0} using the form of Eq. \ref{41coef} confirms its two roots, $k = \pm 2\pi/3$, as the Dirac points (each achieved within a proper multiple of 1D BZ), resulting in 4 WMs within the total of 28 modes, as also seen from the complete numerical solution of the secular Eq. \ref{det} in Fig. \ref{fig6}.

-The resting 24 modes occupy the energy range outside the Dirac window of width $\D_{\rm DW}$ around the Fermi level, also shown in Fig. \ref{fig6}.
+The remaining 24 modes occupy the energy range outside the Dirac window of width $\D_{\rm DW}$ around the Fermi level, also shown in Fig. \ref{fig6}.
 Within this window, the full TNT spectrum can be restricted to only its four WMs with their low-energy dispersion approximated to purely linear.

-This can be compared to the case of $(2,1)$ TNT (with no WM's expected), here the secular determinant at $q = 0$ again takes the form of Eq. \ref{dek} but with different coefficients, also presented in Appendix B. The same check by Eq. \ref{D0} for (2,1) TNT with use of Eq. \ref{21coef} readily shows that here $D_0(k,0)$ never turns zero along the whole $k$ range, thus excluding WM's in this TNT spectrum as seen also from its complete numerical solution in Fig. \ref{fig7}.
+This can be compared to the case of $(2,1)$ TNT (with no WMs expected); here the secular determinant at $q = 0$ again takes the form of Eq. \ref{dek} but with different coefficients, as given in Appendix B. The same check by Eq. \ref{D0} for (2,1) TNT with the use of Eq. \ref{21coef} readily shows that here $D_0(k,0)$ never turns zero along the whole $k$ range, thus excluding WMs in this TNT spectrum, also seen from its complete numerical solution in Fig. \ref{fig7}.